We've said it time and time again...getting 'hands on' whilst you're studying is a vital part of the experience.

 For sure, in fact we were delighted to receive an email from Timmy asking us if we would like to keep our show running as a permanent spot on Kiss FM.
 We gladly accepted the offer and are now planning to schedule our time slot.

-To learn more about internship opportunities at JMC, click here
+To learn more about studying Audio Engineering at JMC, click here